1-Solution/site2/content/_index.en.md

 ---
 banner:
-  title: Let us solve your critical website development challenges
+  title: Let us solve your critical development challenges
-  content: Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Quam nihil enim maxime corporis cumque <br/> totam aliquid nam sint inventore optio modi neque laborum officiis necessitatibus
+  content: Our team of experts will be happy to listen to you and provide you with the solution you need.
   image: /images/banner-art.svg
   button:
     label: "Contact Us"